wp-plugins/wechat-subscribers-lite/readme.txt

 Features:

 1. Absolutely no need any other framework to install.
-2. Easy to manage multiple message template.
+2. Easy to manage multiple weixin message template.
-3. Multiple message type, default reply message, trigger by keywords and new subscriber join in. you can switch thier types any time.
+3. Multiple message type, default reply message, trigger by keywords and new weixin subscriber join in. you can switch thier types any time.
 4. Automatic check keywords conflict.
 5. Free to set message type any time. both text message and graphic news message.
 6. Use native wordpress media manage tool to upload pitcures.